 - Materials pertaining to Commencement.

-- Materials pertaining to special events at MCC such as “An Evening of Fine Wines,” festivals, and open houses.
+- Materials pertaining to special events at MCC such as its annual wine auction, festivals and open houses.

 Records not appropriate for the Manchester Community College Archives include records which generally should not be transferred but scheduled for proper disposal: